thespiralnetwork/TSNupdates/README.md

-# TSNupdates
+# TSNupdates BOT
+# _V2.0_

-Just Autobot Hook For Discord
+Just Autobot Hook For Discord If You See This, Yiou Just Read The Msg On The Server